Death of my girl

 Would love to know the possible causes of her death.Answer:

 We’re so sorry for this sudden loss.
 Based on what you have relayed here about her condition it could be a number of things.

 The first thing, since you said she stopped laying, is the possibility of her becoming “egg bound”.

 Causes for this could be genetic abnormalities, unknown injury, calcium deficiency, dehydration or lack of exercise.

 If a hen becomes egg bound this can block the exit of her digestive system, causing a toxic build up that would spread quickly through her body, causing loss of appetite, and the bird feeling sick.

 Chickens, when not feeling well, will try to hide weakness as long as possible.
-Weakness would make them appear inviting to predators, so they keep up normal appearances as long as possible.
+Weakness would make them appear inviting to predators, so they keep up normal appearances as

 This is one reason why a chicken would seem to die so suddenly of no apparent cause.
 In many birds, not just chickens, being egg bound can lead to death in a 24 hour period.